b30wulffz/precog-recruitment-tasks/README.md

 python code.py
 ```

-Now enter path relative to the pdf in the prompt.
+Now enter path relative to the pdf in the prompt.<br>
-The tables present in pdf are parsed and gets stored in task3a database.
+The tables present in pdf are parsed and gets stored in task3a database.<br>
 Tables follow a specific format: tbl*{1}*{2} where {1} is the table number and {2} is the md5 hash of pdf file.

 To dump the tables from Mongo Database: